ankane/strong_migrations/README.md

 - adding and removing an index
 - adding a foreign key
-- adding a check constraint [master]
+- adding a check constraint
 - setting NOT NULL on an existing column

 Add to `config/initializers/strong_migrations.rb`: